miztiik/dev-sec-ops/rotate-recover-ec2-ssh-keys/README.md

 ### Method 1: Using AWS CDK

-  If you have AWS CDK installed you can close this repository and deploy the stack with
+  If you have AWS CDK installed you can close this repository and deploy the stack with,

   ```sh
   git clone git@github.com:miztiik/dev-sec-ops.git